TanguyLallemand/similarity-graph/README.md

 ### Prerequisites

 In order to run this script some python packages are necessary.
-List of package in python environment is contained in [file] (file://Packages_used_for_virual_env/python_environment_used.txt) - Virtual environment used
+List of package in python environment is contained in [file] (Packages_used_for_virtual env/python_environment_used.txt) - Virtual environment used

 ```
 Give examples